 “We are the botany makers, and we are the dreamers of plants, wandering by coastal shingle structures, and sitting by Potamogeton-filled streams…” (with apologies to Arthur O’Shaughnessy).

-Botanical teaching and research at Reading has a rich heritage.
-Reading Botany alumni are found around the world making significant contributions in plant science, taxonomy, ecology, conservation, ecological consultancy, agriculture and horticulture.
-There is a wide range of career paths open to botanists and our website will demonstrate this as we link up with our alumni and hear their stories.
+Reading Botany alumni can be found around the world working in many different plant-related careers.
+These include employment in the fields of plant science, taxonomy, ecology, conservation, ecological consultancy, agriculture, horticulture, forestry, education and research.
+There is a wide range of career paths open to botanists and we aim to demonstrate this as we link up with our alumni and hear their stories.

 Led by Dr Jonathan Mitchley, the Reading Botany 2019 Team includes Dr Alastair Culham and Professor Julie Hawkins (with support from other Reading staff, students and volunteers).
 We are involved in botanical teaching at undergraduate and postgraduate courses, research and outreach in the School of Biological Sciences alongside Dr Brian Pickles and other staff involved in plant-related research.
 Botany at Reading also thrives in other Schools at the University of Reading through the work of Dr Simon Mortimer in Agriculture, and Professors Nick Branch and Frank Mayle in School of Archaeology, Geography and Environmental Science.

 We are based at the Whiteknights campus.
 This campus is a large green oasis in Reading that has a parkland with many fine trees, species-rich meadows, woodland, lakes and the beautiful Harris Garden.
 Additionally, our glasshouses and the Herbarium provide us with invaluable botanical resources for students and researchers alike.